JuanCodeAtATime/bamazon_app/README.md

 If there is sufficient stock available, the application "fulfills the customer's order" and provides the total purchase price.
 If there isn't, it lets the customer know that there isn't sufficient quantity to fulfill the order.

-As expected, it updates the **MySQL** database to reflect the remaining quantity.
+As expected, it updates the **MySQL** database to reflect the remaining stock quantity.

 ### Watch the Demo!
 *Check out the video to see this Bamazon Store in action!*